cassiomolin/jersey-websockets-undertow/README.md

 The following endpoints will be available:

 - `http://localhost:8080/api/messages`: REST endpoint over HTTP to broadcast a message to the WebSocket clients
 - `ws://localhost:8080/push`: WebSocket endpoint to get messages pushed by the server

+### Quick words on Undertow and uber-jars

+This application is packed as an [uber-jar](https://stackoverflow.com/q/11947037/1426227), making it easy to run, so you don't need to be bothered by installing a servlet container such as Tomcat and then deploy the application on it.
+Just execute `java -jar <jar-file>` and the application will be up and running.

+This application uses [Undertow](http://undertow.io/), a lighweight Servlet container designed to be fully embeddable.
+It's used as the default web server in the Wildfly Application Server.

+The uber-jar is created with the [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/), that provides the capability to create an executable jar including its dependencies.

 [CDI events]: https://docs.oracle.com/javaee/7/tutorial/cdi-adv005.htm